 Riverwoods Conservation Pilot Project.
 Funded by the Preservation Foundation, the District is working in partnership with Openlands, the Village of Riverwoods, and the Riverwoods Preservation Council to engage 100 private landowners in the Conservation@Home program.
 The goal of the project was to engage residents in stewardship actions, such as buckthorn removal and planting native species, on their own land to help increase private land stewardship in the Riverwoods community.
-The goal is to improve the habitat around Edward L. Ryerson Conservation Area.
-Five hundred (500) residents were contacted, 112 accepted offers for a Conservation@Home consultation, 106 appointments were completed covering 228 acres of private land.
+The goal is to improve the habitat around Edward L. Ryerson Conservation@Home consultation, 106 appointments were contacted, 112 accepted offers for a Conservation@Home consultation, 106 appointments were completed covering 228 acres of private land.
 At least one conservation recommendation was completed by 79% of those who received consultations.
-Overall, the pilot project demonstrated that strategic outreach can lead to increased stewardship of private lands.
-This project area has been selected as a core Oak Ecosystem Restoration in collaboration with the Morton Arboretum's Chicago Region Tree Initiative Oak Ecosystem Recovery Program.
+Overall, the pilot project area has been selected as a core Oak Ecosystem Restoration in collaboration with the Morton Arboretum's Chicago Region Tree Initiative Oak Ecosystem Recovery Program.